 Reflective Structured Dialogue (RSD) builds the capacity of communities and organizations to engage, live and thrive despite their differences.
 By enabling people to have new conversations about the issues that matter deeply to them and remain in relationship, the approach creates a foundation for trust, resiliency and collaborative action.

-The Fanning Institute offers a 14-hour Reflective Structured Dialogue training course for individuals desiring to convene and facilitate difficult conversations in their communities and organizations.
+The Fanning Institute offers a 14-hour Reflective Structured Dialogue training course for individuals who desire to convene and facilitate difficult conversations in their communities and organizations.

-- Reflect on why communities must develop the capacity to have difficult conversations on polarizing issues
+- Reflect on why organizations & communities must develop the capacity to have difficult conversations on polarizing issues

-- Learn the basic theory and practice of reflective, structured dialogue (RSD)
+- Learn the basic theory and practice of RSD

 - Experience RSD process